Harrison-Healthcare/Risk-Calculator/analysis/simulation-studies/coronary-heart-disease/CHD-simulation-study-white paper.md

 A small interaction effect between sex and age was observed in predicting differences between the HH-CHD and FRS estimates.
 However, this interaction explained less than 2% of the total variance, suggesting minimal practical impact.

-Detailed results for all subgroup and interaction analyses are provided in .
+Detailed results for all subgroup and interaction analyses are provided in Appendix.

 ## Limitations